 Conclusion: Etiquette at Baby Showers

 Thanks very much for reading our article on baby shower etiquette.
 As you can see, it is difficult to pin down “traditional” etiquette anymore, as things constantly change.
-And while the above is a set of commonly accepted practices, it is really just about creating a great environment for yourself and your guests.
+And while the above is a set of commonly accepted practices, it is really just about creating a great environment for yourself and everyone in attendance.
 Was this list helpful in answering your baby shower etiquette questions?
-Whether you are the guest-of-honor, host or hostess, or a guest, you can be sure that our tips will help you feel comfortable and confident at your party.
+Whether you are the parents to be, host or hostess, or a guest, you can be sure that our tips will help you feel comfortable and confident at your party.
+If you’re the grandmother, check out our baby shower etiquette for grandmother article for more specific info.
 After all, we’ve hosted all kinds of baby showers!
 Ready for your modern, virtual baby shower?
 Sign up to get started planning the party of your baby-filled dreams!